ckpantelides/airport/README.md

 The weather is mocked so it's always "sunny".
 I've used the Arrange, Assert, Act paradigm to organise the tests.

-> npm start - starts the CLI
+> node app.js - starts the CLI

 > npm test - run the tests